Piercings: How to prevent complications

 - Skin infections.
-A skin infection — which might cause redness, pain, swelling or a pus-like discharge — is possible after a piercing.
+This might cause redness, pain, swelling or a pus-like discharge after a piercing.

 - Other skin problems.
-Piercing can lead to scars and keloids — raised areas caused by an overgrowth of scar tissue.
+Piercing can lead to scars and raised areas caused by an overgrowth of scar tissue (keloids).

 - Tearing or trauma.
 Jewelry can get caught and torn out accidentally, potentially requiring stitches or other repair.

-Medication or other treatment might be needed if you develop an allergic reaction, infection or other skin problem near the piercing.
+You might need medication or other treatment if you develop an allergic reaction, infection or other skin problem near the piercing.